 Visit Vela Sailing Supply at http://www.velasailingsupply.com.

-After becoming a bit frustrated after paying a yard $150 to put a simple splice on the ends of two eight-inch lines, I taught myself to splice and have been continuously refining the art and science of manipulating ultra-high-molecular-weight polyethylene fiber (i.e., Dyneema®), using a custom jig located in the ABL Ropework nook of my Brooklyn apartment.
+After becoming a bit frustrated upon receiving a yard bill of $150 for installing two splices on the ends of two eight-inch lines, I taught myself to splice and have been continuously refining the art and science of manipulating ultra-high-molecular-weight polyethylene fiber (i.e., Dyneema®), using a custom jig located in the ABL Ropework nook of my Brooklyn apartment.

 Oprah loves bread.
 We love soft shackles (and really anything made of Dyneema®).
 It's light and strong.
 What's not to love.